andreee94/ShapeParametrizationCpp/README.md

  so than it is possible to remove the trailing edge points and interpolate it independently with a circle or an ellipse.

 The control points are moved orthogonally respect to the curve directly within the GUI.

+# TODO
+- [ ] Knots optimization.
+	- Choose between the knots which are fixed and which one to optimize